All Episodes

 So here we go again.

-Well, it's either a racist teleprompter or whoever is preparing the teleprompter's racist or somebody is sabotaging.
+Now that you know what happened, well, it's either a racist teleprompter or whoever is preparing the teleprompter is racist or somebody is sabotaging.

-And you look, there are a number of black accredited certified journalists who are really ticked off that the Reverend Sharpton is up for this gig.
+And look, there are a number of black accredited certified journalists who are really ticked off that the Reverend Sharpton is up for this gig.

-You know, it's sort of like it's sort of like real-life sports journalists who get ticked off that athletes who've never played the game, the jococracy, end up in the broadcast booth or at the analyst desk.
+You know, it's sort of like it's sort of like real-life sports journalists who get ticked off that athletes who've never played the game, the jockocracy, end up in the broadcast booth or at the analyst desk.

 Meanwhile, they're out there sweating and slaving in the small markets, trying to climb the broadcast ladder.

-Here's Sharpton from the protest march and the fundraising podium straight over to the MSNBC studio, and a lot of black journalists say, wait a minute, what about us?
+Here's Sharpton from the protest march in the fundraising podium straight over to the MSNBC studio.

-And they have a they have a legitimate complaint.
+And they have a legitimate complaint.

 Quick, what is the question?